PDS SPICE Archives

 generic kernels.
-These archive collections are much easier to use than the "operational flight project kernels" available elsewhere on the NAIF web pages: many small files may have been merged into a few longer ones and unneeded files have been eliminated.
-You'll also receive meta-kernels that help you use consistent and complete kernel sets; be sure to click on the meta-kernels link above and read this important information!
-Also, you'll receive the best descriptive information (metadata) that will help you understand important details about the specific kernels in the data set.
+These archive collections are much easier to use than the "operational flight project kernels" available elsewhere on the NAIF web pages: in some cases small files have been merged into a few longer ones, unneeded files have been eliminated,and, most importantly, you'll also receive meta kernels that help you use consistent and complete kernel sets.
+Also, you'll receive the best descriptive information that will help you understand important details about the specific kernels in the data set.
 For some (orbital) missions you'll also receive a